 Finding out that you've been cheated on feels like a punch to the stomach.
-It erases all of the trust that you thought you and your partner built and sometimes the damage caused is unrepairable.
+It erases all of the trust that you thought you and your partner built, and sometimes the damage caused can't be repaired.
 However, if the relationship is strong enough and both partners and willing to work towards rebuilding the trust that was lost, it is possible to forgive and move forward.
 The key is to be sure that your significant other truly feels remorse rather than guilt for cheating.
 For a relationship to survive an affair, there must be a show of genuine remorse on the part of the cheater.

 So how do you show remorse after cheating?
 What does that look like and how do you know if it's genuine?
 This is the crux of the problem when it comes to forgiving an affair and rebuilding a relationship.
-The lies told during the affair can cause you to question your ability to judge what is real and what isn’t real and that frame of mind isn’t conducive to accepting displays of remorse.
+The lies told during the affair can cause you to question your ability to judge what is real and what isn’t real, and that frame of mind isn’t conducive to accepting displays of remorse.

-2. They show their remorse by doing things that they feel will lessen your pain.
+- They show their remorse by doing things that they feel will lessen your pain.
 It’s about both words and actions.

-3. They hold themselves accountable, rather than relying on you to do so.
+- They hold themselves accountable, rather than relying on you to do so.
 They are more concerned with your feelings than their own.

-4. They are willing to do whatever they need to do to move forward.
+- They are willing to do whatever they need to do to move forward.
 Whether that's seeking couple’s therapy or honestly answering any questions you might have for them.
 They are onboard with any action you need them to take.

-5. They take full responsibility for their actions.
+- They take full responsibility for their actions.
 There may have been problems in the relationship, but even if your S.O. felt unloved and unwanted, they're the one who chose to cheat.
 Despite this, you'll know they're remorseful if they don't make excuses or place blame on anyone except for themselves.
 Their cheating won’t be about something you did, it will be about a bad choice they made.

 If your partner attempts to shut you down, blame you, or asks you to simply "let it go,” they likely aren't yet ready to feel remorse for their actions.
 And, until then, you probably will want to think twice about trusting them and their commitment to you.